retorquere/zotero-plugin/README.md

   "start": "zotero-start"
 ```

-then when you execute `npm start`, zotero will start up with the latest build of your plugin installed.
+then when you execute `npm start`, zotero will start up with the latest build of your plugin installed, and the given preferences set.

 **DO CREATE A BACKUP OF YOUR ZOTERO DATA *AND* YOUR ZOTERO PROFILE BEFORE USING THIS THE FIRST TIME**